st5626/project-cicero/README.md

 ## Local Setup

-1. Ensure NodeJS is installed as well as Docker and the AWS CDK toolkit is set up [correctly](https://docs.aws.amazon.com/cdk/latest/guide/work-with.html#work-with-prerequisites).
+1. Ensure NodeJS is installed and the AWS CDK toolkit is set up [correctly](https://docs.aws.amazon.com/cdk/latest/guide/work-with.html#work-with-prerequisites).
 To get your AWS credentials with your educate account click the account details button before signing in and copy and paste the CLI details into the .aws folder.
    ![](https://user-images.githubusercontent.com/31460379/112003536-5d314f80-8af7-11eb-8912-1a53db51ce73.png)
     `> vim ~/.aws/credentials`
 2. Make sure Python 3.6 or higher is [installed](https://www.python.org/downloads/) along with pip and virtualenv packages.